cdnurrenberg/GenesysAssignment/README.md

 # GenesysAssignment
 A short single-day application project for the Genesys interview Pipeline

 Please see JOURNAL.md, as I outline my progress, thought process, and other steps during the development of this project.
+It's a bit informal, but I like having a close-to-stream-of-consciousness rambling during this so you get a better feel for who I am as a developer since this wasn't a live-coding interview.

 ## Running this project